putza/CarND-Traffic-Sign-Classifier-Project/writeup.md

 If an iterative approach was chosen:

 * I first tried LeNet for grascale.
 THis worked well on digits, so it should do well on traffic signs.
 It did well, but did not reach the required accuracy.

     * Decision: different architecture or data augmentation

       I chose a going to a different architecture based on the provided reference.
-I was sure at this point that data augmentation will work as some of the traffic sigs are extremely underrepresented in the traing set.
+I was sure at this point that data augmentation will work as some of the traffic signs are extremely underrepresented in the training set.
 However I was curious, if a new network can get me over the desired accuracy value of 0.93.
-* Next I tried to add the colour information into the Lenet network.
+* Next I tried to add the colour information into the LeNet network.

   This gave me perhaps a little more, but still not enough to get me over the threshold.
 On some runs it actually behaves worse.
 * Next I used the architecture recommended (nicknamed SermaNet).
 The grayscale version got me over the threshold after about 100 epochs.
-* Out of curisity I also tried the color version.
+* Out of curiosity I also tried the color version.
 Behaves about the same.

 **No Data Augmentation**